skillab-project/digital-transformation-policymaker/policy-success-evaluator/README.md

 A microservice for evaluating the **success of policies and KPIs** within the SKILLAB platform.
 It analyses KPI trajectories (current vs. target values, time series trends, and gaps) and generates **policy recommendations** aimed at improving or consolidating performance.

+It supports two usage modes:

+1. **Direct KPI mode** – you send KPI data + scope → get recommendations.
+2. **Policy mode** – you send a **policy name** (and optionally a specific KPI name) → the service fetches KPI definitions and measurements from the SKILLAB Policy API and then generates recommendations.

 ---

 ## 🚀 Features